Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 -

-Push 3 has MPE pads, velocity sensitivity, and note sequencing
+Push 3 has MPE, velocity sensitivity, sequencing.

 -

-Launchpad Mini has no velocity sensitivity and limited control
+Launchpad Mini has no velocity sensitivity.

 -